 - Anything that has you Stuck?

 Sounds simple enough, right?
 But, as we all know, the simplest ideas can sometimes present challenges in execution.
-So, I reached out to some of our clients who are successfully implementing daily huddles in their companies to learn from them - why they are doing huddles, the biggest benefits they are seeing, and what their advice is for other leaders who are looking to do them, too.
+So, I reached out to some of our clients who are successfully implementing daily huddle meetings in their companies to learn from them - why they are doing huddles, the biggest benefits they are seeing, and what their advice is for other leaders who are looking to do them, too.

 ImageFIRST is a good example of how a larger company successfully executes on daily huddles.
 They are the largest and fastest growing provider of healthcare laundry services to medical practices throughout the continental United States and Puerto Rico.
 They've got 36 locations and over 600 trained associates - so they have a lot of complexity in their business, but still find value in a simple tool like daily huddle.
 I reached out to Yoli Smith, the Regional HR Generalist based in Atlanta to find out more.